Anti-pluricanonical systems on Fano varieties: Boundedness of complements

 a contradiction.
 So $(X',\Delta'+N')$ is $\epsilon'$-lc.
-Therefore, $X'$ belongs to a bounded family by [\ref{HMX2}, Corollary 1.7] as the coefficients of $\Delta'+N'$ belong to a fixed finite set, hence the Cartier index of $K_{X'}+\Delta'+N'$ is bounded as required.
+Therefore, $X'$ belongs to a bounded family by [\ref{HMX2}, Corollary 1.7] as the coefficients of $\Delta'+N'$ belong to a fixed finite set, hence the Cartier index of $K_{X'}+\Delta'+N'$ is bounded by Lemma \ref{l-bnd-couples-bnd-Cartier-index-2}.
+Therefore, there is a bounded $n$ so that $2n(K_{X'}+\Delta'+N')\sim 0$ because $\Pic(X')$ is torsion-free (cf. [\ref{Isk-Prokh}, Proposition 2.1.2]).\\